-Certain of our customers meet some of their metal packaging and glass packaging requirements through self-manufacturing, which reduces their external purchases of packaging.
-For example, AB InBev manufactures metal packaging through its associate, Metal Container Corporation in North America, as well as directly in Brazil.
-In glass packaging, companies which satisfy some of their requirements through self-manufacture include AB InBev and Gallo, which manufacture glass packaging in the United States, and AB InBev and Constellation Brands, which produce glass packaging in Mexico.
-The potential of further vertical integration of our customers could introduce new production capacity in the market, which may create an imbalance between metal packaging and glass packaging supply and demand and could have a material adverse effect on our future performance.
+Certain of our customers meet some of their metal packaging and glass packaging requirements through selfmanufacturing, which reduces their external purchases of packaging.
+For example, AB InBev manufactures metal packaging through its subsidiary, Metal Container Corporation in North America, as well as directly in Brazil.
+In glass packaging, companies which satisfy some of their requirements through self-manufacture include Gallo, which manufacture glass packaging in the United States, and AB InBev and Constellation Brands, which produce glass packaging in Mexico.
+Potential further vertical integration of our customers could introduce new production capacity in the market, which may create an imbalance between metal packaging and glass packaging supply and demand and could have a material adverse effect on our future performance.